 frame-ancestorsdirective allows you to specify which parent URLs can frame the current resource.
+Using the

 The most common way to use the

-frame-ancestors directive is to block
+frame-ancestors directive is to block a page from being framed by other pages.

 frame-ancestors 'none' is similar to using